Polymer/old-docs-site/platform/shadow-dom.md

 ## Basic usage

-This custom element has a Shadom DOM subtree defined by the `template` tag:
+The Shadow DOM spec provides a programmatic method `createShadowRoot` for adding a shadow DOM subtree to an element.
+When you define a {{site.project_title}} element, you can specify the contents of the elements' shadow DOM using a <template> tag:

     <polymer-element name="my-custom-element" noscript>
       <template>